rusparrish/Visual-Thinking-Lens/Visual_Cognitive_Load_Index/README.md

 **Authorship**
 This framework was architected by **Russell Parrish** and recursively co‑developed inside GPT, Gemini, and Claude.
 Every critique is human‑led; every recursion is model‑driven.
 The result: a reasoning layer authored through language, not image manipulation.

-*Provenance: A.rtist I.nfluencer • Visual Thinking Lens (OS) • Sketcher v18 • LSI‑lite*
+*Provenance: A.rtist I.nfluencer • Visual Thinking Lens (OS)
 Learn more --> www.artistinfluencer.com

 ---